sibelius/zettelkasten/docs/mentorship/how-to-contribute-to-open-source.md

 ---
-id: how-to-contribute-to-open-source?
+id: how-to-contribute-to-open-source
-title: how to contribute to open source?
+title: how to contribute to open source
 tags:
   - advice
   - mentorship